vinayak02-zecdata/Airtable-Project/readme.md

 # Overview:

-> The project aim to scarping various job details from linkhub.com and insert the extracted data to airtable, updating and deleting record , primarily implementing pyairtable, python,selenium, Beautifulsoup,requests modules.
+> The project aims to scraping various job details from linkhub.com and insert the extracted data to airtable, updating and deleting record , primarily implementing pyairtable, python,selenium, Beautifulsoup,requests modules.

 # Local setup of all requirements for running the airtable script.